spring-guides/gs-serving-web-content/README.ftl.md

 Create a web controller
 -----------------------

 In Spring's approach to building web sites, HTTP requests are handled by a controller.
 You can easily identify these requests by the [`@Controller`] annotation.
-In the following example, the GreetingController handles GET requests for /greeting by returning the name of a [`View`]:
+In the following example, the GreetingController handles GET requests for /greeting by returning the name of a [`View`], in this case, "greeting".
+A `View` is responsible for rendering the HTML content:

     <@snippet path="src/main/java/hello/GreetingController.java" prefix="complete"/>